School-Based Comprehensive Oral Health Services 2011–2015

 University of Colorado Denver, Aurora, CO

-Children and families within the Sheridan community needed comprehensive oral health services that are fully integrated into primary care.
-The new dental center provides preventative care (dental sealants and routine cleaning), restorative care (composite/amalgam fillings, crowns, and basic root canals), and rehabilitative care as needed (dentures, implants, and bridges).
+Children and families within the Sheridan community needed comprehensive oral health care that is fully integrated into primary care.
+The new dental center provides preventive care (dental sealants and routine cleaning), restorative care (composite/amalgam fillings, crowns, and basic root canals), and rehabilitative care as needed (dentures, implants, and bridges).
 Emergency services (extractions, nerve removal, and abscess care) for acute pain relief are available.
 Specialty care and complicated dental procedures are coordinated with specialists in conjunction with the University of Colorado Dental Clinic at the Anschutz Medical Campus.